Kidney Stones Causes & Prevention: Essential Tips for Healthy Kidneys

 Kidney stones are small, hard mineral deposits that form inside the kidneys.
 These stones develop when certain substances in urine—such as calcium, oxalate, and uric acid—become highly concentrated and crystallize.
 Over time, these crystals may grow into solid stones that can move through the urinary tract.

 The kidneys play a crucial role in filtering waste and excess substances from the blood.
 When the balance of minerals and fluids in the body changes, the risk of kidney stone formation increases.
-Although some stones remain small and pass naturally, others may grow larger and cause discomfort when they move through the urinary system.
+Some stones remain small and pass naturally, while others may grow larger and cause discomfort.

-Kidney stones have existed as a medical condition for centuries, but lifestyle and dietary changes have made them increasingly common in modern populations.
-Health professionals often study kidney stones as part of broader research into kidney health, urinary tract disorders, and preventive healthcare.
+Kidney stones have existed for centuries, but modern lifestyle and dietary habits have made them more common.
+Health professionals study them as part of broader research into kidney health and preventive care.

 Type of StoneMain CompositionCommon Factors